-HM 240 - Introduction to Vineyards and Breweries.
+HM 240 - Vineyards and Breweries.

 2 Credits.
 Spring only.
 This course introduces the history of alcoholic beverages, why beverages were created, and how they spread across cultures and socioeconomic lines.
-The earliest and the latest versions of fermentation, aging, brewing, and rectification will be discussed.
-The course also introduces wine making, major wine names and regions, proper wine service and accessories, wine storage guidelines, types of beers, beer making basics and the importance of ingredients, types of distilled spirits and how they are made.
+Versions of fermentation, aging, brewing, and rectification will be discussed.
+The course covers wine making, major wine names and regions, proper wine service and wine storage guidelines.
+Types of beer, beer making basics and the importance of ingredients are covered.
+Types of distilled spirits, ingredients and how they are made round out the course.